Wouldn’t it be great if you could just add new content to your WordPress website, and the following took place … all from your post address:

-- Search engines would find your posts faster,
+- Google could discover your posts faster,

-Well, with permalinks you can!
+Well, with permalinks you can easily do this!

 How To Set Up And Use WordPress Permalinks